somewonderfulguy/your-style-info/README.md

 # Testing
 ## Static
 - __ESLint__ - there's a lot of rules in `.eslint` I calibrated for my own preferences.
 One's might freak out seeing this.
-I'd like to stress, this is code style of my own in real life projects with teams I'm not obsessive with code style rules.
+I'd like to stress, this is code style of my own preference.
+In real world projects with teams I ajust myself to the rules defined in each projects.
 - __Husky pre-commit hook__ - every time one's commit its changes, it will be lint checked first.
 - __Husky pre-push hook__ - every time one's push its changes, it will be tested first.
 <br><br>

+---

+TODO:
+- describe theming

 ---
 <br>